 Welcome!
 As a potential new member, you’ll get a chance to become more involved in your community and to provide aid to other parts of the world through the opportunities that the Rotary Club of Hamilton and Rotary International offer.

 Long-time Rotarians agree that involvement is key to getting the most out of membership.
 Volunteer to serve on a committee that meets your interests, be a greeter for weekly club meetings, or to join a service project team.
 These activities will help you get to know your fellow club members and better understand the work of Rotary.

-If you’d like to become a member of Rotary or know someone that you feel would be a great representation of our club, please feel free to download the Application Form, fill it in and send back to our members committee, Heather Moroz, John Clinton, and Lisa Legacy.
+If you’d like to become a member of Rotary or know someone that you feel would be a great representation of our club, please feel free to download the Application Form, fill it in and send back to our members committee, Heather Moroz, John Clinton,

 In our Local and International Community……

 - Literacy & Nutrition programs in the Wever Community Hub

 - Adopt-a-Park program at Jackie Washington Rotary Park

 Our International Community

 - Polio Eradication – Polio Plus Campaign